 Recommended Previous Knowledge

-Good knowledge in dynamics, meteorology and oceanography, in addition to basic knowledge in maths and physics.
+Good knowledge in dynamics, meteorology and oceanography, in addition to basic knowledge in maths and physics, and programming skills

 Compulsory Assignments and Attendance